rowechenzhong/Vision/Differential Geometry/Derivative.md

 >$$
 >Thus all partials exist, and we can expand $Df$ in the $\{e_i^\vee\}$ basis.

 In words, "the total derivative is a matrix full of partial derivatives."
-This yields the [[Jacobian matrix]] in the general case.
+This yields the [[Jacobian matrix]] in the general case

 >[!problem] Continuous Partials implies differentiable
 >Let $f:U\to \RR$, and suppose that $\frac{\pa f}{\pa e_i}$ is both defined and continuous for each $i$.
 Then $f$ is differentiable.